yourjelly/odoo/doc/howtos/rdtraining/12_sprinkles.rst

 In our real estate module, we want to modify the behavior of some fields.
 For example, we don't want to be able to create or edit a property type from the form view.
 In fact, we expect the types to be handled in their appropriate menu.
 Moreover, we want to give tags a color.
-Several field widgets take the ``options`` attribute in to customize their behavior.
+Several field widgets take the ``options`` attribute in order to customize their behavior.

 .. exercise:: Widget options